 Congratulations, you just made your own VPN!

-If you want to protect your VPN from deep packet inspection, a technique used by censorship regimes in places like China and Syria to bock OpenVPN connections, check out our tutorial on setting up Obfsproxy.
+If you want to protect your VPN from deep packet inspection, a technique used by censorship regimes in places like China and Syria to block OpenVPN connections, check out our tutorial on setting up Obfsproxy.
+Note this tutorial was written as a sort of sequel to the older Method #2 in this article, so if you used easy-rsa, it will require some additional configuration.

 Remember to keep your bandwidth within Amazon’s free tier limits.
 The easiest way to do this is to right click on your instance in the AWS Console and click on the “Add/Edit Alarms” link.
 You can set your server to stop or even terminate after a few hours of inactivity.
 The free tier allows for 750 hours per month (which covers the whole month), so you shouldn’t need to do this.
 Those users past their initial free year of service or doing more with their server, however, can prevent unnecessary charges for unused server time.